uncled1023/IRCBot/readme.md

 ## Installation - Linux (Alpha)

 1) Install mono and libgdiplus packages.<br>
-1) Download the Release.7z from the latest release and extract the files to a directory of your choice.<br>
+2) Download the Release.7z from the latest release and extract the files to a directory of your choice.<br>
+3) Download the files from here: https://github.com/uncled1023/IRCBot/tree/master/IRCBot/lib/Config and put them in the config folder alongside your config.xml.
+* servers.xml contains all the server settings for the bot.
+Edit the default server and add more <server></server> if you want.
+* modules.xml contains all the module config settings.
+It is usually a good idea to separate them into separate folders/files for each server.
+You specify the modules.xml file in the server config.
+** Atm, find the <chat></chat> module and set ''enabled'' to False.
-3) Open a terminal emulator and cd it to the directory with the IRCBot.exe.<br>
+4) Open a terminal emulator and cd it to the directory with the IRCBot-Console.exe.<br>
-4) Type: `mono IRCBot-Console.exe`
+5) Type: `mono IRCBot-Console.exe`

 * Current Limitations: Does not display any output, some functions may not work, buggy.